Sun-Sensitive Drugs (Photosensitivity to Drugs) (cont.)

 Some vegetables and plants may cause sun sensitivity if they come into contact with the skin.
 Mango peel, lime juice, parsnips, or celery, for example, may cause temporary discoloration (darkening) of the skin contact area when in the sun.
 Common phototoxic fruits and vegetables include:

-Pictures of foods and plant sun-sensitivity (photosensitivity) reactions
+Pictures of food and plant sun-sensitivity (photosensitivity) reactions

 Picture of phytophotodermatitis hyperpigmentation